particle-iot/docs/src/content/reference/device-os/firmware.md

 {{note op="start" type="note"}}

-On the P2 and Photon 2, selectAntenna selects which antenna the device should connect to Wi-Fi and BLE with and remembers that setting until it is changed.
-Resetting Wi-Fi credentials does not clear the antenna setting.
+This function does not work on the P2 and Photon 2.
+Use BLE.selectAntenna() to set the antenna for both BLE and Wi-Fi.

 The Argon (Gen 3) does not have an antenna switch for Wi-Fi; it can only use an external antenna.
 There is a separate setting for the Argon BLE antenna (BLE.selectAntenna).